wesnoth/wesnoth/INSTALL.md

 See [here](https://github.com/wesnoth/wesnoth/blob/master/projectfiles/Xcode/README.md) for instructions on using Xcode.

 ### Windows
-See [here](https://github.com/wesnoth/wesnoth/blob/master/projectfiles/VC16/README.md) for instructions on using Visual Studio 2019.
+Wesnoth uses CMake for project configuration and vcpkg for installing dependencies.
+See [here](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio) for information on using Visual Studio with cmake.
+The first time it's run, vcpkg will build all the required dependencies which may take over an hour, however it will only need to be done once.

 ## SCons Build